hazelcast/hazelcast-reference-manual/src/Simulator-WritingSimulatorTest.md

 The class of the `ThreadState` is determined by timestep code-generator and it will automatically create an instance of this class per timestep-thread.
 This instance will then be passed to each invocation of the timestep method in that timestep-thread.
 This means that you do not need to deal with more expensive thread-locals.

-Exending the `BaseThreadState` class is the recommended way to define your own `ThreadState` because it provides various random utility methods that are needed frequently.
+Extending the `BaseThreadState` class is the recommended way to define your own `ThreadState` because it provides various random utility methods that are needed frequently.

 However, `ThreadState` does not need to extend `BaseThreadState`. `ThreadState` can be any class as long as it has a no-arg constructor, or it has a constructor with the type of the enclosing class as argument (a non-static inner class). `ThreadState` class unfortunately needs to be a public class due to the code generator.
 But the internals of the class do not require any special treatment.